 This attribute is optional and valid in every sub-element of

-with the exception of call
+operations with the exception of call.

-- when defined, its value will be pasted into
+set - when defined, its value will be pasted into

-part of the DML string (UPDATE statement).
+SET part of the DML string (UPDATE statement).

 This attribute is valid (and required) only in

-update
+update element.

-body
+body -

 defines the whole body of query.